nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The KEYWORD can contain any types of value: Strings, Numbers, Special Characters
 * The search is case-insensitive. e.g `condo` will match `Condo`
 * The order of the keywords does not matter. e.g. `condo 02-205` will match `02-205 condo`
-* All the criterias for a property are searched.
+* All the criteria for a property are searched.
 * No need for full keywords to be matched (for housing type and tags) e.g. `cond` will match `condo`
 * Full keywords must be matched for unit number, postal code and price. e.g. `02` will not match `02-205`
 * Person having properties matching at least one keyword will be returned (i.e. `OR` search).